 Should I use --tile for seamless backgrounds?

-Can I use these backgrounds for compositing?
+Can I use Midjourney backgrounds for compositing in Photoshop?